Sally: What was Patrick born?

-- Best Night Ever is a comedy about a young woman and her friends on a bachelorette weeken in Las Vegas.
-A male stripper the girls visit early on has a 'gigantic endownment, tastefully hidden by a foot long black bar.
+- Best Night Ever is a comedy about a young woman and her friends on a bachelorette weekend in Las Vegas.
+A male stripper the girls visit early on has a gigantic endowment, tastefully hidden by a foot long black bar.

 - Salvador in Unconscious is rather well-endowed, leading to sexual incompatibility with his wife that is largely Played for Laughs.
 The one time his sister-in-law Alma sees him naked ( before the end of the film, when they wind up together), she's visibly impressed.

 - Schoonie in Neighbours has one.
 The frat guys make dildos to sell for money, Schoonie's is so big that it seems like he faked it to look good.
 We later get a very visual confirmation that he wasn't faking.